VikashChoudhary-04/Burp-Suite-Mastery/docs/16-Modern-Application-Testing/README.md

 * The visible interface may expose only a fraction of the real attack surface.

-* Effective testing therefore requires understanding the application's underlying communication model.
+* Effective testing therefore requires understanding the application's architecture, communication model, identities, objects, workflows, and trust boundaries.

 ---